 Still a great alternative

 We want to make it clear that ownCloud is not bad.
 The development is not dead.
 It’s just that, to us, ownCloud is on another path, and we prefer the other choice.
 This is our personal opinion, and our intention are not to discard ownCloud in any way. ownCloud is still one of the largest open-source community projects, and one of the enablers to avoid large central cloud soulutions hosted by large corporations that you don’t really know if you can trust with your files. ownCloud is a great alternative, just like Seafile or any other self-hosted cloud solution.
-It’s actually due to ownCloud that Tech and Me exists.
+It’s actually due to ownCloud – with the people behind ownCloud – that Tech and Me exists.

 Back in 2013 when Daniel (the founder of Tech and Me) were looking into alternatives to Dropbox, ownCloud was one of very few, or maybe even the only solution to host your files on your own server and has been a great inspiration for us, and others.
 We are very grateful for that.
 Thank you everyone that made it possible!